 After a relaxed hour at the lake, a delicious lunch was waiting for us!
 The Discovery Group catered with super fresh ingredients for wraps and were even prepared for people preferring to eat gluten-free.

 We worked off lunch with a rainforest walk through magnificent wilderness - we could even move trees after our hearty lunch!
 There is not the slightest chance of hugging one of these giants with less than five people joining hands.

 We discovered this fellow in the woods!
 K'gari is the place in the world where rainforests grow on sand dunes and it's home to an impressive array of flora and fauna, including a myriad of birds and goanna.

 Lush rainforest and quaint crystal-clear streams under the giant canopy.

 After a big day with so many memories to take home, we enjoyed an idyllic evening atmosphere on the ferry back to Inskip Point and travelled through picturesque hinterland back towards Noosa.
 On our way home we even spotted some grazing kangaroos.
 What a perfect day!

-The Discovery Group has tours from Noosa to Fraser Island.
+The Discovery Group has tours from Noosa to K'gari.
 Or call the Noosa Visitor Information Centre on 1 3000 NOOSA (in Australia) or +61 7 5430 5000 (outside Australia).